 2. Drill It Into Your Head

 If you’ve ever practiced affirmations, you’ll know that eventually you memorize the affirmation and it comes up in your mind throughout the day.
 Over time, saying the same affirmations and believing them will change your identity and what you believe about yourself.
+This kind of intention setting will help you live a more fulfilling life.
+This of it as a form of self care.

 Setting your intentions each day, especially if they are the same, will really drill it into your head.
 Even if you have a few different sets of intentions you write out depending on the day, it will still influence who you are and the way you behave.